 Blank lines and Ada-style comments are ignored.
 Unit names that do not exist in the program are ignored.
 Units in the GNAT predefined library are also ignored.

-likely to minimize the likelihood of an elaboration order error resulting
+minimize the likelihood of an elaboration order error resulting in raising a

 Normally it only makes sense to use the

 -gnatE switch used for compilation).

 This is because in the default static elaboration mode, all necessary